 Pour cold water in to cover the bird completely in liquid–this is about 1 gallon of cold water.

-Seal the brining bag and refrigerate the turkey in the brine overnight.
+Seal the brining bag and refrigerate the turkey in the brine overnight--for at least 8 hours or up to 18 hours.

 Before roasting the turkey, remove the turkey from the brine and rinse off the excess salt on the turkey.
 Blot the turkey dry with paper towels.